ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Triage.md

 * [ ] Notify Data Customers of [data refresh SLO](https://about.gitlab.com/handbook/business-ops/data-team/platform/#extract-and-load) breach by posting a message to the _#data_ Slack channel using the appropriate Data Notification Template
 * [ ] [Create an issue](https://gitlab.com/gitlab-data/analytics/issues/new?issuable_template=DE%20Triage%20Errors) for each new failure in **#analytics-pipelines**
     * [ ] Link to all resulting issues and MRs in slack
 * [ ] [Investigate](https://gitlab.com/gitlab-org/gitlab/-/merge_requests?scope=all&state=all&label_name[]=Data%20Warehouse%3A%3AImpact%20Check&draft=no&approved_by_usernames[]=Any) all relevant merge requests to the gitlab.com database schema, create an issue for each MR in the analytics project that impacts the GitLab.com extraction.
 Link each issue created to this issue.
+The detailed explanation of how to act if there is some impact is described on the page [#gitlabcom-db-structure-changes](https://about.gitlab.com/handbook/business-technology/data-team/how-we-work/triage/#gitlabcom-db-structure-changes)

-In addition to these tasks the Data Engineer on triage should be focused on resolving these issues, including the backlog found on the [DE - Triage Errors board](https://gitlab.com/groups/gitlab-data/-/boards/1917859)
+In addition to these tasks, the Data Engineer on triage should be focused on resolving these issues, including the backlog found on the [DE - Triage Errors board](https://gitlab.com/groups/gitlab-data/-/boards/1917859)

 ### Data Notification Templates